erkezhan02/iphone_store/README.md

 -   static - Directory with static files (HTML, CSS, JS).

 # Contribute to the project 🤝
-- We will be glad to receive your contribution to the development of the project!
+- I will be glad to receive your contribution to the development of the project!
 If you have ideas for improving it, create an Issue or send a Pull Request.